WSU long-term loans

 To fill out the Self-Certification Form, you will need to figure your cost of attendance.
 In order to complete the cost of attendance section of the form, you will need to access your WSU cost of attendance and your estimated financial assistance by following these instructions:

-- Log in to Academica.
+- Log in to the Financial Aid Portal in Academica.

-- Click the "Award Overview" tab.
+- Click the "Award Offer" tab.